adlnet/edlm-portal-xia-jobs/README.md

 This API connects with DAU Repository, where metadata is stored.

+#### Note : Validation, transformation & loading are executed by the openlxp-xia package which is imported.
+The celery task calls the commands from the package and executes it.

 3. `Add xis configuration`: Configure Experience Index Services (XIS):

 `Xis metadata api endpoint`: API endpoint for XIS where metadata will get stored.